 About the Program

-The standard Bachelor of Science in Nursing (B.S.N.) program, which we also offer at our Rapid City site and our Sioux Falls site, is a four-year program.
-Pre-nursing students at the Brookings main campus apply to the professional nursing major in the fall or spring semester, once all pre-requisite courses are completed or in progress.
+The standard Bachelor of Science in Nursing (B.S.N.) program on our Brookings main campus, which we also offer at our Rapid City site and our Sioux Falls site, is a four-year program.
+Pre-nursing students at the Brookings campus apply to the professional nursing major in the fall or spring semester, once all pre-requisite courses are completed or in progress.
 The professional nursing coursework can be completed in five semesters (or two and one half years).

-- complete the pre-requisite courses, listed on the curriculum plan, and
+- Complete the pre-requisite courses, listed on the curriculum plan.

 Please email or call an academic advisor before applying or registering for classes to make sure courses are completed in the appropriate sequence.

 The application to the standard B.S.N. program in Brookings is available on the application page, about a month prior to the application deadline.
 The application deadline for fall admission is January 25.
 The application deadline for spring admission is September 25.
 Any changes or updates to these deadlines can be found on the application page.
 Check out the application checklist for more details about the process.

 Est. curriculum cost

 South Dakota Residents $377